COVID-19 emergency protections are still in place for all City of Los Angeles renters.

-What happens if I cannot pay my rent on October 1?
+What happens if I cannot pay my rent?

 - You should pay rent if you are able.
 However, if you are experiencing COVID-19 financial stress and cannot pay rent, you may have protections under the State law AB832 as well as the City of Los Angeles’ emergency renter protection ordinance, which remains in place as long as there is a Declaration of Local Emergency in the City.

 - Get more detail on your rights as a renter and access to free legal services by visiting StayHousedLA.org or calling 1-888-694-0040.

 I applied for rental assistance, but my payment is still being processed.
 Can I be evicted starting October 1, 2021?

 - In a scenario where you are simply waiting for the City or State to process your rental assistance, you cannot be evicted or sued for back rent.

 - Under State law AB832, a landlord is not able to evict or sue a tenant for rent owed between March 1, 2020 and March 31, 2022, unless the rental assistance application is actually denied.

 - Even with these protections, it is important that you do not ignore a notice and seek help from City staff, community partners, and legal service providers.
 Get more information on your rights as a renter and access to free legal services by visiting StayHousedLA.org or calling 1-888-694-0040.